sorchanidhubhghaill/cv/index.md

  - **Ph.D. project title**: Genetic and environmental factors culminating in the development of Age- Related Macular Degeneration (AMD) in population, in vitro and in vivo analyses
  - **Prinicipal investigator**: Mr M. Cahill
  - **Heads of Department**: Professor P. Humphries and Professor L. Cassidy

-### Senior House Officer in Ophthalmology
+### Locum Senior House Officer in Ophthalmology

-January 2010 to December 2011
+April 2009 to December 2009
-Royal Victoria Eye and Ear Hospital -- Dublin 2, Ireland
+Adelaide, Meath and the National Children's Hospital -- Tallaght, Dublin 24, Ireland

- - January to June 2010: Oculoplastics and Pediatric ophthalmology rotation: Professor L. Cassidy and Mr. P. Moriarty
- - July to Dec 2010: Corneal pathology and Neuro-ophthalmology : Professor C. Murphy and Mr W. Power
- - January to June 2011: Retinal rotation: Mr D. Kilmartin and Mr P. Barry
- - July to Dec 2011: Glaucoma and cornea: Ms A. Doyle, Dr D. Curtin and Mr P. O'Brien
+Senior House Officer attending two clinic sessions (approximately 9 hours) per week general and pediatric ophthalmology.

-### Registrar in Ophthalmology
+### Internship

-January 2012 to December 2012
+July 2005 to June 2006
-St. Vincent's University Hospital -- Dublin 2, Ireland
+St. James Hospital -- Dublin 2, Ireland

- - Surgical registrar: Mr. P Barry, Mr. N. Horgan, Ms R. Khan including cataract surgery, oculoplastics, glaucoma, corneal and medical retinal clinics

-### Anterior Segment Fellowship

-January 2012 to December 2014
-Antwerp University Hospital -- Wilrijkstraat 10, 2610 Antwerp, Belgium

- - Anterior segment surgical rotation: Prof M.J.
-Tassignon

-### Staff Member University Hospital Antwerp
+Completed rotations in general surgery, maxillofacial surgery, gastroenterology and medicine for the elderly.

+ - General surgery, July to September 2005
-January 2015 to December 2016
+ - Maxillo-facial surgery, October to December 2005
-Antwerp University Hospital -- Wilrijkstraat 10, 2610 Antwerp, Belgium

-### Senior Staff Member and BAP Professor University Hospital Antwerp

-December 2016 to present
-Antwerp University Hospital -- Wilrijkstraat 10, 2610 Antwerp, Belgium
+ - General medicine and gastro-enterology, January to March 2006
+ - Medicine for the elderly, April to June 2006

 ## Prizes and awards